 A. Rents are controlled for the length of the applicable affordability period.
 These rents are determined on an annual basis by HUD. will be provided with these rents, which include all utilities.
 The utilities paid by tenants must be subtracted from the rents provided to determine the maximum allowable rents.
 The applicable utility allowance is provided by the local PHA or THDA.
-HOME rent limits file and open public inspection are on for in 's office.
+HOME rent limits are on file and open for public inspection in 's office.